-Do you know the facts of firearm safety?
+Do you know the facts of firearms safety?

-Test your knowledge of firearm safety with this quiz!
+Test your knowledge of firearms safety with this quiz!

 "My children already know not to touch guns."One or two conversations with your children on the topic of gun safety may not be enough.
 We know children need multiple reminders (think how many times parents say, “Brush your teeth!”).
 Our “How to Talk to Your Kids about Gun Safety” video provides insight on how often to talk with your children about gun safety and what to say to them so they can respond properly if they see an unsecured firearm.

 I've had a conversation with my children about gun safety so they already know not to touch guns.

 "I don't have children, so I don't need to store my guns securely."Just because you don't have children doesn't mean that there will never be children in your house who may be curious about guns.
 Accidents and misuse are possible when kids or other unauthorized persons come across a firearm not stored properly.
 For safe firearm storage options, we have several recommendations to fit your lifestyle and budget.

 I don't have children, so I don't need to store my guns securely.

 "It's important to always unload firearms before they're ever transported home from a hunting trip or a day at the range."Your sporting firearms should be unloaded and properly secured when not in use.
 As a gun owner, consider refreshing your firearm safety practices with our safety tips for the home.